RDP-1/TeamPicker/README.md

 # TeamPicker
 Simple Android app for randomly picking teams.

-Makes use of intents to send data between multiple activities and makes use of a number of widget objects, including; TextViews, EditTexts and a spinner.
+Makes use of intents to send data between multiple activities and a number of widget objects, including; TextViews, EditTexts and a spinner.